yuzukumo/nuscenes-scene-agent/README.md

 | Oncoming vehicle | opposite-direction conflict with map-aware validation |
 | Right-side cut-in | lateral merge into ego path with temporal evidence |

-The default output surface is `BEV evidence PNG + Markdown/HTML reports`.
-No ready-made `mp4` video files are currently committed.
+The reporting pipeline exports `BEV evidence PNG` together with `Markdown` and `HTML` reports.

-## Why It Counts As An Agent
+## Agent Design

-The "agent" here is an orchestration agent, not a driving agent.
+This repository implements an orchestration agent rather than a driving agent.

 It combines: